 Equal Exchange also operates outside the Fair Trade system – in fact they started in 1986, a decade before Fair Trade existed.
 They get the top score of the brands covered by Ethical Consumer.

-Ultimately, I do think that smaller coffee roasters that sell good quality single origin coffee in sustainable packaging are often good choices – but do some research on them (and share your opinion!).
+Given the option of Direct trade vs Fair trade coffee, which should you choose?
+Ultimately, I do think that smaller coffee roasters that sell good quality direct trade coffee in sustainable packaging are often good choices – but do some research on them (and share your opinion!).
 Here’s my Yelp review of Counter Culture coffee.